spicyjack/public/notes/os_x_create_isos_disk_images.md

+## Create DMG images in OS X ##
+- Open Disk Utility
+- Select the named disk image (not the drive)
+- Click File -> New -> Disk image from "<named image>"
+- Choose _compressed image_ in the dropdown
+- Choose a location and filename
+- Click Save

 ## Create ISO images in OS X ##
 - Open Disk Utility
 - Select the named disk image (not the drive)
 - Click File -> New -> Disk image from "<named image>"
-- Choose CD/DVD Master in the dropdown
+- Choose _CD/DVD Master_ in the dropdown
 - Choose a location and filename
 - Click Save
 - After the image has been created, convert to ISO with: